pgriess/peopleframe/README.md

 ### Clear the quarantine bit

 This must be done on the system that the application is being installed on.
 It cannot be done as part of the build process.
-See [https://www.howtogeek.com/803598/app-is-damaged-and-cant-be-opened/](this article) on background.
+See [this article](https://www.howtogeek.com/803598/app-is-damaged-and-cant-be-opened/) on background.
 ```bash
 xattr -d com.apple.quarantine ~/Applications/PeopleFrame.app
 ```